Frequently Asked Questions

 Through which website?

-We highly recommend you buy your Pleasers through Pole Junkie, because they sell Pleasers and Hella Heels.
+We recommend you buy your Pleasers through Pole Junkie, because they sell Pleasers and Hella Heels.
 All models listed on this website are really good for pole dancing.
 For example, they have no glitter or studs and give support.
 Some websites selling Pleasers offer models that are not necessarily good for pole dancing.
 For example, Attitude Holland, which is a good website for buying Pleasers.
 There are a lot of choices and they often do discounts.
 But it is best to check if the model you want is also on the Pole Junkie website to make sure they are good for pole dancing.

 ✔️ DO’s